-Javier Barcala is commercial and narrative writer and director based in Los Angeles and Spain.
+Javier Barcala is a filmmaker, writer and storyteller based in Los Angeles and Europe.
 He has directed, created content and consulted for brands like H&M, Marriott Hotels, Cointreau, Marc Jacobs, Sony Xperia and H.P.
 France, and has won numerous accolades at international film festivals.

 Prior to his jump into narrative film, Barcala has worked for international publications, designers, artists, commercial brands and public institutions in projects that bridge contemporary art, fashion and commerce.
-His experience as both, photographer and visual consultant, are translated nowadays into a meticulous attention to the cinematography and the design of his films.
+His experience as both, writer and cinematographer, are translated nowadays into a meticulous attention to the structure and the look of his films.
 His commercial and narrative work ranges from highly stylized fantasies to everyday life stories, often cutting darkness with humor and magic realism.